 Changes to employee entitlements

-Currently, under the National Employment Standards, certain employees who have worked for the same employer for at least 12 months can request flexible working arrangements (casual employees are excluded).
+Under the National Employment Standards, full-time and part-time employees who have worked for the same employer for at least 12 months can request flexible working arrangements.

 The employees must be either: